 ERROR STATISTICAL PHILOSOPHER: Yes, that’s a clear case where we reject the strong LP, and it makes perfect sense to distinguish their corresponding p-values (which we can write as p’ and p”, respectively).
 The searching in the optional stopping experiment makes the p-value quite a bit higher than with the fixed sample size.
 For n = 100, data x’ yields p’= ~.05; while p” is ~.3.
 Clearly, p’ is not equal to p”, I don’t see how you can make them equal.

-BIRNBAUM: Suppose you’ve observed x’, a 2-standard deviation difference from E’.
+BIRNBAUM: Suppose you’ve observed x”, a 2-standard deviation difference from an optional stopping experiment E”, that finally stops at n=100.
 You admit, do you not, that this outcome could have occurred as a result of a different experiment?
-It could have been that a fair coin was flipped where it is agreed that heads instructs you to perform E’ and tails instructs you to perform the optional stopping test E”, and you happened to get heads, and then performed the experiment E’ (with n = 100) and obtained your 2-standard deviation difference x’.
+It could have been that a fair coin was flipped where it is agreed that heads instructs you to perform E’ (fixed sample size experiment, with n = 100) and tails instructs you to perform the optional stopping experiment E”, stopping as soon as you obtain a 2-standard deviation difference, and you happened to get tails, and performed the experiment E”, which happened to stop with n =100.

-ERROR STATISTICAL PHILOSOPHER: Well, that is not how I got x’, but ok, it could have occurred that way.
+ERROR STATISTICAL PHILOSOPHER: Well, that is not how x” was obtained, but ok, it could have occurred that way.

 (They fill their glasses again)

 BIRNBAUM: Yes, and one more thing.
-If your outcome had actually come from the optional stopping experiment E”, it too would have an “LP pair” in the experiment you did not perform, E’.
-Whether you actually observed x’ from E’, or x” from E”, you are to report it as x’ from E’.
+If your outcome had actually come from the fixed sample size experiment E’, it too would have an “LP pair” in the experiment you did not perform, E”.
+Whether you actually observed x” from E”, or x’ from E’, you are to report it as x” from E”.

-ERROR STATISTICAL PHILOSOPHER: So let’s see if I understand a Birnbaum BB-experiment: whether my observed 2-standard deviation difference came from E’ or E” the result is reported as x’, as if it came from E’, and as a result of this strange type of a mixture experiment.
+ERROR STATISTICAL PHILOSOPHER: So let’s see if I understand a Birnbaum BB-experiment: whether my observed 2-standard deviation difference came from E’ or E” (with sample size n) the result is reported as x’, as if it came from E’ (fixed sample size), and as a result of this strange type of a mixture experiment.

 BIRNBAUM: Yes, or equivalently you could just report x*: my result is a 2-standard deviation difference and it could have come from either E’ (fixed sampling, n= 100) or E” (optional stopping, which happens to stop at the 100th trial).
 That’s how I sometimes formulate a BB-experiment.